I'm Honey!

 On the other side of the coin, when I do something intentional that others object to, and I find myself behind the 8 ball, I have no problem giving myself grace because I did what I considered noble or protective of a situation or person and after thinking it through, I can justify my action and I am proud to let the chips fall where they may.
 I always do my due diligence before I feel this empowerment.
 When you feel as I do go with your gut but please don’t lord it over another person or group with harshness but rather with your authentic feelings.
 Never ever bully.
 It’s also important to decide when to stand by your actions and when to reconsider if a task or situation no longer aligns with your values.

 There is a second situation that is strictly emotional… family, friends, and a significant other.
 When any type of emotional hardship with family and friends enters the picture I do try try try to help the situation with a positive attitude.
 At times it is hard to find solutions because one needs two to tangle.
 Openly talking about your feelings can help resolve issues and foster understanding.
+Acknowledging the different aspects of these challenges can help you manage them more effectively and prevent them from overshadowing all areas of your life.
 If a problem does not work out and I know I have given it my all I kindly tell myself that I am ok because I feel it is extremely unhealthy and destructive to a woman over 50 to allow negative comments from others to infest her life.
 Admitting the mess in relationships is necessary for growth.
 The support of a church community can also provide grace and encouragement during these times.
 This limits a woman’s potential.
 You must show yourself, grace.

 Every emotional hardship can feel like a difficult task, and sometimes you have to decide which tasks are worth pursuing for your well-being.
+Making plans for your well-being is an important part of giving yourself grace, as it allows you to adapt and take practical steps toward self-compassion.
 The importance of talk and ongoing talking with loved ones cannot be overstated, as it helps maintain healthy relationships and emotional balance.

 Loneliness